Table of contents

 Next, we tackle one of the most important parts of a resume — work experience.

-Creating the perfect resume means focusing on your job history.
+Creating the perfect resume means focusing on your experience.
 It’s important because employers look for proof that you can get results.
 This is your chance to show what you’ve achieved.

 Use numbers and percentages to show your accomplishments